emetsger/pass-indexer/README.md

 (Fedora must be configured appropriately to setup this queue.)

 The Elasticsearch index is created on startup if it does not exist with a set [configuration](pass-indexer-core/src/main/resources/esindex.json).
 If the index does exist, the configuration is retrieved from the index.
-In either case The mapping must match the documents which will be indexed.
+In either case the mapping must match the documents which will be indexed.
 The Elasticsearch document is the compact JSON-LD representation of that resource without server triples.

 When there is a message about a resource of a type being monitored, the indexer either creates a corresponding document in Elasticsearch from the Fedora resource, updates such a document, or deletes the document.
-Only messages about a resource of a type which matches a configured prefix are handled.
+Only messages about a resource of a type which matches a configured prefix, PI_TYPE_PREFIX, are handled.

 # Command line tool